WuMingKai/Get-URLs-From-Webs/README.txt

-This program is for crawlers which were for internal using.
+These are crawlers which were for internal using in company.
+Two of them are getting the url from outside/inside websites.
+MTR could be used for general people.